Discover key trends shaping Bali's 2025 property market—off-plan growth, compact villas, rental shifts, and data-backed insights from REID and SAS.

 Coretax is an integrated system that unifies all tax administration processes, including:

-The foundation for Coretax was established through Presidential Regulation Number 40 of 2018, which mandated the development of a comprehensive core tax system to improve the Directorate General of Taxes' (DGT) IT infrastructure and data management.
+Coretax was founded under Presidential Regulation Number 40 of 2018, mandating a core tax system to enhance the Directorate General of Taxes' (DGT) IT infrastructure and data management.

 Building upon this, the MoF issued Regulation No. 81 of 2024 (PMK-81) on October 18, 2024, to streamline various tax regulations in preparation for Coretax.
 This regulation, effective from January 1, 2025, revokes 42 existing regulations to harmonize procedures and emphasizes electronic channels for tax administration.